agdhruv/NEAT-JAX/README.md

 NEAT is so interesting because it learns **topology and weights together**.
 NEAT discovers the right architecture while optimizing it.

+**Hybrid Evolution + Backprop**: This implementation also supports optional backpropagation - when enabled, all genomes are optimized via gradient descent within each generation before fitness evaluation, combining evolutionary structure search with gradient-based weight optimization.
+See the `examples/classification.py` for a demonstration.

 ## Results: SlimeVolley

 There are a couple of examples in the `examples/` folder.
 The most interesting one is SlimeVolley.
 We trained an agent to play [SlimeVolley](https://github.com/hardmaru/slimevolleygym), a game where the goal is to beat a computer-controlled opponent in a volleyball match.
 We started with 128 randomly-initialized fully-connected networks, which mutated, reproduced, and evolved over 500 generations.